henpemaz/PartModPartMeme/ExtendedGates/Resources/README.txt

 CHANGELOG:
 1.0 initial release
-1.1 13/06/2021 bugfix 6 karma at 5 cap; fix showing open side over karma for inregion minimap
+1.1 13/06/2021 bugfix 6 karma at 5 cap; fix showing open side over karma for inregion minimap 1.2 09/01/2022 new feature glow gate; added a new special requirement for gates that requires the neuron glow to open